dutchdronesquad/rh-stream-overlays/docs/contributing/adding-overlays.md

 # Adding overlays

-New overlays follow a consistent pattern: an entry file that initialises the socket and renders a Preact component into an `#overlay-root` element, a component that reads from the shared race store, a Jinja2 template that loads the built bundle, and a route registered in `__init__.py`.
+New overlays follow a consistent pattern: an entry file that initializes the socket and renders a Preact component into an `#overlay-root` element, a component that reads from the shared race store, a Jinja2 template that loads the built bundle, and a route registered in `__init__.py`.

 ## 1. Create the entry file